Stress Management Takes Practice

 4. Find a Way to Destress that Works for You

 Your last step is to pick your flavor of stress-management, so to speak.
 Your options are endless.
 If a certain way of de-stressing helped you in the past, go with it.
-If de-stressing is new to you or you want to expand your de-stress toolbox, visit the CWC’s Relaxation Videos page which introduces four basic ways to strengthen your nervous system.
-Each video is less than 7 minutes long.
+If de-stressing is new to you or you want to expand your de-stress toolbox, visit the CWC’s Relaxation Exercises Videos which introduces some basic ways to strengthen your nervous system.
 Take some time to practice them several times a week, and after several practices decide which one is the best fit for you.
 From then on, practice daily.
 To start practice for a couple of minutes a day, slowly adding more time as needed.

 Just like learning how to the play the piano, practice this new skill daily.
 Be patient with yourself and let go of self-judgment and expectations.
 Remind yourself that you are improving every time you practice and in matter of weeks or months you’ll find yourself free from chronic stress.